scylladb/scylladb/README.md

 Seastar documentation can be found [here](http://docs.seastar.io/master/index.html).
 User documentation can be found [here](https://docs.scylladb.com/).

+## Training

+Training material and online courses can be found at [Scylla University](https://university.scylladb.com/).
+The courses are free, self-paced and include hands-on examples.
+They cover a variety of topics including Scylla data modeling, administration, architecture, basic NoSQL concepts, using drivers for application development, Scylla setup, failover, compactions, multi-datacenters and how Scylla integrates with third-party applications.

 ## Building Fedora RPM

 As a pre-requisite, you need to install [Mock](https://fedoraproject.org/wiki/Mock) on your machine: